abetomo/pgroonga-docker/README.md

       POSTGRES_USER: PGroonga
 ```

-now You can use `docker-compose up -d` command to start service.
+now You can use `docker compose up -d` command to start service.
 by use any database manage tool to connect to database `PGroonga`,exceute command below to active PGroonga extension

 ```SQL